Nevada Felony Sentencing Guidelines

 Category C Felony

-Category C felonies typically carry a minimum sentence of at least one year in prison, with the maximum sentence of 5 years.
+Category C felonies typically carry a minimum sentence of at least one year in prison, with a maximum sentence of 5 years.
 The court is entitled to impose a fine up to $10,000 to anyone charged with a category C felony.
 Category C felonies include:

 - Battery domestic violence by strangulation.

 - Grand Larceny, if the stolen property is less than $25,000, but more than $5,000.